ChandlerU11/ChandlerU11.github.io/content/posts/review_scrape.md

 ```

 # Extracting Data from Webpages
-Now that we've downloaded the pages of reviews, we need to figure out how to extract the text from the HTML in useful format.
-Google Chrome's page inspect tool is very useful here as it allows us to click on items within the webpage and find their respective tagnames, which we'll need to extract the data.
+Now that we've downloaded the pages of reviews, we need to figure out how to extract the text from the HTML in a useful format.
+Google Chrome's page inspect tool is great here as it allows us to click on items within the webpage and find their respective HTML tagnames.
 ![Scenario 1: Across columns](/Zappos_Insp.PNG)

 As I clicked on the items I wanted to extract on the webpage, I took note of the tagnames associated with them.
 Beautiful Soup uses these tagnames to extract the text we need.
-Through some trial and error, I ended up with the following function to extract the text we need for our reviews dataset.
+Through some trial and error, I ended up with the following function to extract the desired text to make the reviews dataset.

 ```python
 def cus_rev_zappos(soup, b = True):